 - Support shared reporting of habitat metrics across industries

-The Pollinator Scorecard may also be used to meet the monitoring requirements for organizations participating in the Candidate Conservation Agreement with Assurances (CCAA) for the monarch butterfly and other conservation certifications.
+The Pollinator Scorecard may also be used to meet the monitoring requirements for organizations participating in the monarch butterfly Candidate Conservation Agreement with Assurances (Monarch CCAA).

 What is Pollinator Habitat?

 For the purposes of the Pollinator Scorecard, pollinator habitat is defined as areas containing native flowering plants, host plants, and nesting sites, throughout the growing season.
-Pollinator habitat may be remnant natural habitat, habitat enhanced through management, or newly created habitat.
+Other considerations include:

 The Pollinator Scorecard seeks to capture information about the ability and potential of ROW and other energy and transportation lands to support monarch butterfly and other pollinator habitat.
 Specifically, the Pollinator Scorecard captures information about: